mobify/astro-scaffold/README.md

 # Setup

-To get up and running with scaffold, ensure the dependancies are installed:
+To get up and running with scaffold, ensure the dependencies are installed:

     npm run-script install-dependencies